Luracast/Restler/README.md

 ### Restler 2.0

-Restler 2.0 is a major rewrite to use convention over configuration and it is optimized for performance.
+Restler 2.0 is a major rewrite to use convention over configuration, and it is optimized for performance.
 Here are some of the major changes and improvements

 * PHPDoc comments to map a method to URI are now optional.